 "After graduation, what should I read next?"
 I get this question a lot.
 And I do love to put books into readers' hands.
-For those of you who want more on intellectuals, more histories of memories and more historical fiction, this is for you -- thanks to Kacey Q for inspiring the list.
-Updated 10/20
+For those of you who want more on intellectuals, histories of memories and/or historical fiction, this is for you -- thanks to Kacey Q for inspiring the list.
+Updated 8/22.

 Antiracism by Intellectuals

 Jane Hill, The Everyday Language of White Racism (2008).
 Univ. of Arizona Regents Professor of Linguistics uses examples from the Daily Wildcat and campus life, among many others, to illuminate the insidious culture of white racism and explains how folk theory can help Whites see what we have erased.

 Tony Horwitz, Confederates in the Attic (1998).
 Many of you have already encountered this gem in Dr. Hemphill's or other courses.
 Horwitz's book remains relevant to ongoing discussions about monument removal and erasure.
 He visited every former Confederate state and talked to local people about how they engage with memories of the Confederacy.